Cursor vs Softr

 | Image / Design to Code |

-Cursor is built around agent mode: autonomous multi-file editing with terminal access, while Softr focuses on portals and internal tools.
-Cursor uses Claude, GPT-4o, o1, Gemini, Composer 1.5, while Softr runs on Proprietary.
-The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
+Cursor is built around agent mode: autonomous multi-file editing with terminal access, while Softr focuses on building with AI and switching to visual, no-code editing whenever necessary without constant reprompting.
+Cursor uses Claude, GPT-4o, o1, Gemini, Composer 1.5, while Softr runs on integrated AI for different features, enabling switching to the newest models where suitable.
+The key question is whether you need agentic capabilities that autonomously handle multi-step tasks or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access